When we told people we were opening MSD Dental Studio, a dental practice on University Drive in Coral Springs, the reaction was often the same.

 We are not building something to flip.
 We are not building something to sell in a few years.

-We are building something we intend to practice in for decades, serving families in Coral Springs,
+We are building something we intend to practice in for decades, serving families in Coral Springs, Parkland, and throughout North Broward.

 That perspective changes how decisions are made.

-asking what works today, the focus shifts to what will still look good and function well years from now.
+Treatment planning becomes more deliberate.
+Conversations become more thorough.
+Instead of asking what works today, the focus shifts to what will still look good and function well years from now.

 Crowns, implants, and orthodontics all affect the stability of a person’s oral health over time.